-Earthquakes can happen at any time where no one knows exactly when.
+Earthquakes can happen at any time.
 But everyone knows that it can leave a lot of damage to your home and your personal property.
 You may even need to go out of your house while it undergoes some repairs.
-Homeowners policy does not cover damage due to natural disasters such as floods, earthquakes, and landslides.
+A homeowners policy does not cover damage due to natural disasters such as floods, earthquakes, and landslides.
 But earthquake insurance will help you pay for your losses.

-- If you have a mortgage, you must acquire the homeowners insurance and no need to buy quake insurance.
-If you have homeowners insurance in Los Angeles, California, the insurance company should also offer you earthquake insurance every other year.
-The offer should be in writing, with the right amount it covers, the deductible and premium.
+- If you have a mortgage, you must acquire homeowners insurance and no need to buy quake insurance.
+If you have homeowners insurance in Los Angeles, California, the insurance house should also offer you earthquake insurance every other year.
+The offer should be in writing, with the right amount it covers, the deductible, and premium.
 You have 30 days to think if you want to accept the offer.

-- There are limits on what earthquakes insurance pays, but it can help you out a roof over your head and replace everything you’ve lost.
+- There are limits on what earthquake insurance pays, but it can help you put a roof over your head and replace everything you’ve lost.

-- If you are renting.
-Although you have renters insurance, having earthquake insurance can cover your belongings and help you pay for living somewhere else if your rented place needs repair.
+- Although you have renters insurance, having earthquake insurance can cover your belongings and help you pay for living somewhere else if your rented place needs repair.

 - Suppose you are living in a condo.
 You can buy earthquake insurance to cover your belongings and to help you pay for living somewhere else when your condo is being repaired.
 Having this insurance will also help pay for your condo association assessment to restore your building.